zunaidhosse/my-apps-/README.md

 2. Once it's ready, a green bar will appear at the top of the Pages settings with a link to your live site.
 It will look something like `https://<your-username>.github.io/<your-repository-name>/`.
 3. Click the link to visit your live PWA!

 Now your app is live.
 When you visit the URL on a supported device (like Chrome on Android or Safari on iOS), you should see the "Add to Home Screen" button, allowing you to install it.
-After installation, the app will be accessible from your home screen and will work offline.
+After installation, the app will be accessible from your home screen and will work offline."# my-apps"